Oligotroph: Plant adaptations

 Plant adaptations to oligotrophic soils provide for greater and more efficient nutrient uptake, reduced nutrient consumption, and efficient nutrient storage.
 Improvements in nutrient uptake are facilitated by root adaptations such as nitrogen-fixing root nodules, mycorrhizae and cluster roots.
 Consumption is reduced by very slow growth rates, and by efficient use of low-availability nutrients; for example, the use of highly available ions to maintain turgor pressure, with low-availability nutrients reserved for the building of tissues.
 Despite these adaptations, nutrient requirement typically exceed uptake during the growing season, so many oligotrophic plants have the ability to store nutrients, for example, in trunk tissues, when demand is low, and remobilise them when demand increases.

 Oligotrophic environments

 Oligotrophs occupy environments where the available nutrients offer little to sustain life.
 The term "oligotrophic" is commonly used to describe terrestrial and aquatic environments with very low concentrations of nitrates, iron, phosphates, and carbon sources.

 Oligotrophs have acquired survival mechanisms that involve the expression of genes during periods of low nutrient conditions, which has allowed them to find success in various environments.
 Despite the capability to live in low nutrient concentrations, oligotrophs may find difficulty surviving in nutrient-rich environments.
-The presence of excess nutrients overwhelm oligotroph's metabolic systems, which cause them to struggle to regulate nutrient uptake.
-For example, oligotroph's enzymes function well in low nutrient environments, but struggle in high nutrient environments.
+The presence of excess nutrients overwhelm oligotrophs' metabolic systems, which cause them to struggle to regulate nutrient uptake.
+For example, oligotrophs' enzymes function well in low nutrient environments, but struggle in high nutrient environments.